Featured Publication

 Holography: How Artists Sculpt with Light, Space, and Time

-This article was commissioned by the Guggenheim Museum, New York, to coincide with Deana Lawson’s 2021 solo exhibition, in which she included holograms alongside her photography.
+Article commissioned by the Guggenheim Museum, New York, to coincide with Deana Lawson’s 2021 solo exhibition, in which she included holograms alongside her photography.

 Published 7 May 2021